jebreimo/Argen/README.md

     Default: VALUE

 The default value for the option or argument's member.
 If this property is not specified, it uses the default constructor for the member's type (see the *ValueType* property).
-To set the default value for options and arguments that accept delimited values (see *Delimiter* below), use the delimiter to separate individual values, each value.
+To set the default value for options and arguments that accept delimited values (see *Delimiter* below), use the delimiter to separate individual values.

 #### Examples
-This creates an int-option with default-value 0.
+This creates an int-option with default-value 10:

     ${-a NUM --alpha=NUM | Default: 10}$